|

 Non-Functional Internal Pads

-Essentially these are unconnected internal pads typically
+Essentially these are unconnected internal pads typically found on plane layers.

 |